 What can a yachting victim do?

-When payment has been made by card, the main recourse is chargeback.
+When a payment has been made by card, the main recourse is chargeback.
 The customer contests the payment, explaining that he never received the goods.

 Banks have a legal time limit, which varies according to the type of card involved, but you need to act quickly, providing all the necessary evidence: screenshots of the order, e-mail exchanges, absence of a tracking number.
 If the fraud is recognized, the transaction can be cancelled and the funds re-credited.